cyrusobrien/cyrusobrien/_pages/home.md

 ---

-# Welcome!
+# <strong>CYRUS O'BRIEN<strong>, PhD

 ![]({{ site.url }}{{ site.baseurl }}/images/webportrait3.jpg){: class="floatpic"}

 I am a researcher and advocate working against mass incarceration, militarized policing, and racial inequality.
+I am currently a [Mellon/ACLS Public Fellow](https://www.acls.org/Recent-Awardees/Mellon-ACLS-Public-Fellows) and a Research Fellow at the [American Civil Liberties Union](https://www.aclu.org/).

 I earned a PhD in Anthropology and History from the University of Michigan, which awarded me its top dissertation prize, the [ProQuest Distinguished Dissertation Award](https://rackham.umich.edu/faculty-and-staff/awards/distinguished-dissertation-awards/).
-My article, “‘A Prison in Your Community’: Halfway Houses and the Melding of Treatment and Control,” has been accepted for publication by the [Journal of American History](https://jah.oah.org/).

-I recently completed a postdoctoral fellowship at the [Danforth Center for Religion and Politics at Washington University in St. Louis](http://rap.wustl.edu/bio/cyrus-obrien/), where I taught about U.S. History, Race, Religion, and Politics.
-I am currently a [Mellon/ACLS Public Fellow](https://www.acls.org/Recent-Awardees/Mellon-ACLS-Public-Fellows) and a Research Fellow at the [American Civil Liberties Union](https://www.aclu.org/).
+I completed a postdoctoral fellowship at the [Danforth Center for Religion and Politics at Washington University in St. Louis](http://rap.wustl.edu/bio/cyrus-obrien/), where I taught about U.S. History, Race, Religion, and Politics.

+The [Journal of American History](https://jah.oah.org/) published my article, [“‘A Prison in Your Community’: Halfway Houses and the Melding of Treatment and Control,”](https://doi.org/10.1093/jahist/jaab065) in its June 2021 issue.

 <hr class="section-heading-spacer">